dev-academy-programme/curriculum/concepts/github-basics/README.md

 - GitHub account

 ## Capabilities
-When you are comfortable with this concept you will these capabilities:
+You are comfortable with basic git workflow.
+You can:

-- Can use basic git workflow
   - clone
   - stage
   - push